 What Is the Crescendo Music Awards Grants Program?

-The Crescendo Music Awards Grants is a program of the Rotary Club Of Tulsa.
+The Crescendo Music Awards Grants is a Rotary Club Of Tulsa program

 The purpose of this program is to assist in the pursuit of music education by making financial contributions to young music artists, students, and music programs.

-The program is an outgrowth of the International Crescendo Music Awards Competition which was founded by Rotarian Joseph A. Bias in the spring of 1999 with a budget of $1,500 from the Rotary Club of Tulsa.
+The program is an outgrowth of the International Crescendo Music Awards Competition, which Rotarian Joseph A. Bias founded in the spring of 1999 with a budget of $1,500 from the Rotary Club of Tulsa.
 In that first year, eleven High School and College students auditioned for a jury of six Rotarians.
-Three were called back to perform for the entire club and cash prizes were awarded.
-Through its 16 competition seasons, over 900 students auditioned and $463,000 was awarded as cash prizes to extremely talented young musicians.
+Three were called back to perform for the Rotary Club, and cash prizes were awarded.
+Through its 16 competition seasons, over 900 students auditioned, and $463,000 was awarded as cash prizes to extremely talented young musicians.

 Other scholarships were offered to Competition winners in addition to the almost $35,000 awarded annually in the 2005-2008 competitions.
 Dr. Esther Jane Hardenbergh (Assistant Professor of Voice at the Frost School of Music, University of Miami) awarded annual scholarships to the vocal winners for the University of Miami’s summer program in Salzburg, Austria, adding another $16,000 to our total awards.
 Additional scholarships for summer study in Germany and Italy were also offered to winning competitors in various years.